Shifts

 Correct breaks

-This may be useful if the employee has punched in or out for a break incorrectly, or failed to punch out for a break completely.
-When managers select Correct breaks, the last entry associated with the shift will move forward or backward so that the total punched time of the break matches the total scheduled time of the break.
-If there is no breaks when punching, the Correct break functionality will create break(s) for you.
+This may be useful if the employee has punched in or out for a break incorrectly or failed to punch out for a break completely.
+When you select Correct breaks, the last entry associated with the shift will move forward or backward so that the total punched time of the break matches the total scheduled time of the break.
+If there are no breaks when punching, the Correct break functionality will create breaks for you.

-- One scheduled break, no punched break: a break will be added at the same time and duration as the scheduled break and split the punch
+• One scheduled break, no punched break: A break will be added at the same time and duration as the scheduled break and split the punch

-- One scheduled break, one punched break that is shorter than the scheduled break: the start time of the second punch is moved so that the total break time is the same as the scheduled break time.
+• One scheduled break, one punched break that is shorter than the scheduled break: The start time of the second punch is moved so that the total break time is the same as the scheduled break time.

-- One scheduled break, one punched break that is longer than the scheduled break: the start time of the second punch is moved so that the total break time is the same as the scheduled break time.
+• One scheduled break, one punched break that is longer than the scheduled break: The start time of the second punch is moved so that the total break time is the same as the scheduled break time.

-- Two scheduled breaks (or more), two punched breaks (or more) where the total of scheduled break hrs is longer than the total of punched breaks: the start of the last punch is moved so that the total break time is the same as the scheduled break time.
+• Two scheduled breaks (or more), two punched breaks (or more) where the total of scheduled break hrs is longer than the total of punched breaks: The start of the last punch is moved so that the total break time is the same as the scheduled break time.

-- Two scheduled breaks (or more), two punched breaks (or more) where the total of scheduled break hrs is shorter than the total of punched breaks: the start of the last punch is moved so that the total break time is the same as the scheduled break time. (note that punched breaks can be removed completely)
+• Two scheduled breaks (or more), two punched breaks (or more) where the total of scheduled break hrs is shorter than the total of punched breaks: The start of the last punch is moved so that the total break time is the same as the scheduled break time. (note that punched breaks can be removed completely)

 Assign an employee to a shift